Unreal-Dan/RekordBoxSongExporter/README.md

 Ensure the Loader and Module are both in the same folder.

-You can run Rekordbox beforehand or just use the launcher to start rekordbox for you.
+You can run Rekordbox beforehand or just use the launcher to start Recordbox for you.

 You may close the launcher once the module has been injected into Rekordbox.